Prediction intervals for Deep Neural Networks: Prediction intervals for DNN models

-This subsection introduces an alternative to bootstrap methods to construct prediction intervals in a ReLU DNN setting.
-In this case we introduce randomness into the DNN prediction by applying Monte Carlo dropout.
 A natural interpretation of this methodology follows from the seminal contribution of Gal and Ghahramani (2016a).
 These authors develop a new theoretical framework casting dropout training in DNNs as approximate Bayesian inference in deep Gaussian processes.
 As a byproduct of this theory, Gal and Ghahramani (2016a) provide the tools to model prediction uncertainty with dropout in DNNs.
-In this section, we adopt this methodology to settings outside Bayesian neural networks and derive prediction intervals for the output $y_i$ for DNNs in Bayesian and outside Bayesian DNN models.
+A growing branch of the literature has been focusing on the Bayesian interpretation of dropout\footnote{Hinton et al. (2012) in their seminal paper associate dropout training to a form of Bayesian learning.} (see among others, Gal and Ghahramani (2016a, 2016b) and Kingma et al. (2015)).
+Maeda (2014) explains how dropout training can be considered an approximate learning method of the model parameters that optimizes a weighted sum of the likelihoods of all possible models.